Novartis executive exodus complicates drugmaker's rebuilding job

 The most dramatic exit came last week, when head of pharmaceuticals David Epstein quit as his division was broken in two.

-By splitting oncology into a department of its own, Novartis aims to make the most of a high-margin business that it bought from GlaxoSmithKline for $16 billion (£11 billion) last year, a reorganisation that has business logic for analysts.
+By splitting oncology into a department of its own, Novartis aims to make the most of a high-margin business that it bought from GlaxoSmithKline for $16 billion last year, a reorganization that has business logic for analysts.

 But the departures also reflect ongoing problems, as well as longer-term management instability.